nicinabox/superslides/README.md

 You may need to hook in to certain events, so I've included a few callback functions for convenience.

-Listed in the order they are fired:
+Listed in the order they are called:

     adjust_slides_size_callback
     adjust_image_size_callback